MorganEwanchuk/indulgence-spa/README.md

-New project for the indulgence spa, updating it to an MVC model for better accessibility and also adding a new contact intake form.
+New project for the indulgence spa, updating it to an MVC model for better accessibility and also adding  new contact intake form.